RIS-Assisted Generalized Receive Quadrature Spatial Modulation with Extension to Multicast Communications: Numerical Results

-Fig.~\ref{fig:BER-multicast} presents the BER performance of the proposed scheme in the case of multicast communication, where 4-QAM is used for IQ modulation in systems with $N=128$ and $N=256$.
+Fig.~\ref{fig:BER-multicast} presents the BER performance of the proposed scheme in the case of multicast communications, where 4-QAM is used for IQ modulation in systems with $N=128$ and $N=256$.
 In addition, we compare the BER results with that of the benchmark scheme which is the physical-layer broadcast system proposed in \cite{han2020broadcast}.
-For the benchmark scheme, we employ the semi-definite relaxation (SDR) algorithm proposed in \cite{han2020broadcast} to optimize the phase shifts of the RIS elements where $N_t=1$, which has a significantly high complexity that makes it practically infeasible to implement (it was shown in \cite{han2020broadcast} that this complexity is $\mathcal{O} \{ N^7 \}$).
+For the benchmark scheme, we employ the semi-definite relaxation (SDR) algorithm proposed in \cite{han2020broadcast} to optimize the phase shifts of the RIS elements where $N_t=1$, which has a significantly high complexity that makes it practically infeasible to implement (it was shown in \cite{han2020broadcast} that this complexity is $\mathcal{O} ( N^7 )$).
 In contrast, the proposed system uses the solution provided in (\ref{eq:sys_eq_1})-(\ref{eq:sys_eq_3}) which involves a system of $N_r-1$ nonlinear equations where $N_r\ll N$.
 Despite the fact that the proposed solution has significantly lower complexity compared to the SDR method presented in \cite{han2020broadcast}, the proposed system achieves a BER performance that closely matches that of the benchmark.
 The primary advantage of the proposed solution lies in its notable complexity reduction, which makes it a practical and feasible approach.
 The performance gap diminishes as the number of RIS elements increases, as with a larger number of RIS elements the system exhibits improved capability in performing ZF equalization.
 In Fig.~\ref{fig:BER-multicast}, we also illustrate the performance of the approximate ML detector given by (\ref{eq:approximate-ML}).
 It is observed that the approximate ML detector performs nearly as well as the ML detector, confirming that the proposed solution functions similarly to the ZF pre-equalizer in conventional multicast MIMO communications.
+We also present the theoretical ABEP curves that agree closely with the simulation results, thus validating the theoretical analysis.

 Finally, Fig.~\ref{fig:runtime} illustrates the runtime comparison of the solution provided in (\ref{eq:sys_eq_1})-(\ref{eq:sys_eq_3}) with that of the benchmark, i.e., the SDR method.
 It can be observed that in the SDR method, the time spent to optimize the phase shifts of the RIS elements is significantly higher than that of the proposed solution.
 In addition, the runtime of the proposed solution is approximately constant with respect to the number of RIS elements, as the complexity mainly depends on the number of nonlinear equations (which in turn depends only on the number of users).
 In contrast, the runtime of the SDR method dramatically increases with an increasing number of RIS elements.